The Ultimate Tax Guide for Students: Tips, Tricks, & Helpful Info

 You’re almost there!
 Now, you just need to complete the form and send it.
 But first, check out our handy guidelines that will help you fill out your 1098-E correctly:

-Step # 1 Write your name, address, and phone number on the corresponding fields of the form 1098-E.
+1. Write your name, address, and phone number on the corresponding fields of the form 1098-E.

-Step # 4 If capitalized interest or loan origination fees are not recorded in box 1 for loans prior to September 1, 2004, check box 2.
+4. If capitalized interest or loan origination fees are not recorded in box 1 for loans prior to September 1, 2004, check box 2.

-Step # 5 Your form is now complete!
+Your form is now done!

 Additional Student Tax Forms

-1042-S This form is similar to the 1040 but is used by international students only.
+• 1042-S. This form is similar to the 1040 but is used by international students only.
 It helps to record all your earnings that your employer will send you.
 Your college would mail you this form if you received any grants.

-State tax return forms These are different forms that each state has.
+• State tax return forms.
+These are different forms that each state has.
 They’re used by residents, non-residents, and part-year residents.

 Congratulations!
 You’ve conquered the tax forms!
 From now on, you will be okay knowing what to do with all the papers the IRS sends you.
 Hooray!